tyc/successfulunittest/manuscript/Let_Get_Testing.md

 In a typical application, the software would be used to regulate the speed of the DC motor by continuously adjust the duty cycle.
 The adjustments is based on the measured speed of the DC motor.

 To ease the development of the software, it is a good idea to break the software into two layers.
-The layer that is closer to the hardware is known as the device driver, and the layer above it is known as the manager.
+The layer that is closer to the hardware is known as the device driver, and the layer above it is known as the manager or the handler.
 Together, they are known as a software stack.
+In a more complex softare stack, there could be more software modules or layers.

 ## Requirements